Marcelo-Theodoro/bell/README.md

 The core of the price calculation is in the `reports.models.Report.minutes_in_each_tarrif` method.
 In this method, we iterate over the days to get the points in time where we should start and stop charging the standard fee.
 I validated the price of the calls based on my manual calculations to be sure if the values returned from the API are correct.
 In a real world project, I'd ask for more developers and PO's to review my calculations avoiding any kind of bias, but in the case of this test, I had no one to ask, which makes me unease about the correctness of the information.

-### Final comments

-I don't remember the last time I started a project from scratch.
-I had to re-learn some details about starting a project.

-I'm not used to work alone, I've been working in teams since I started to program, so I missed someone to discuss possible solutions with me and tell me if I'm not crazy about something.
-But anyway, it was fun to work on this project.

-Hope to discuss with you about this in a near future!

-Thanks for the opportunity.